wcarc-on/wcarc-site/minutes/minutes201608.md

 ### Program

-Tonight’s speaker is Greg (VE3YTZ) and the subject is extension cords.
+Tonight's speaker is Greg (VE3YTZ) and the subject is extension cords.

 ### Adjournment